 Experiential Marketing has allowed brands to engage with consumers in ways that create memorable experiences.
 Working as an EXP in the Experiential Marketing field has afforded me opportunities to travel, meet new people, and have fun executing various types of events.
 What may seem like a simple process above takes time, hard work, and the efforts of many dedicated individuals.

 Over 10 years ago, I answered a Craigslist ad for “beautiful girls” to work an automotive event.
 I took the job and never looked back.
 After three years of executing events, I realized there was no direct source to assist individuals in learning about the Experiential Marketing industry and how to progress.
 This is where the inspiration for my book “You Do What?” was born.
 Watch the video above to get an insider’s look at how an idea goes from concept to execution.

 Get your copy of You Do What?
 The Ultimate Experiential Marketing Guide on Amazon.
 To order, click here – https://amzn.to/2GbwQLY

 Prior to joining the experiential marketing industry, 5’11” Jae Davis was a model and a Division-I athlete.
 After graduating from Troy University with her undergraduate degree in finance and management, Jae continued her education and obtained an MBA in business management.

 After college, Jae realized that the typical American dream was not her dream.
-Her weekend side-hustle as a Brand Ambassador for companies like Ferrari quickly became her passion and a full-time pursuit.
-Jae applied the skills she learned at trade events to create her own personal brand and to move up the ranks from brand ambassador to product specialist to national tour manager and now to author, industry expert, and experiential marketing consultant.
+Her weekend side hustle as a Brand Ambassador for companies like Ferrari quickly became her passion and a full-time pursuit.
+Jae applied the skills she learned at trade events to create her own personal brand and to move up the ranks from brand ambassador to a product specialist to national tour manager and now to author, industry expert, and experiential marketing consultant.